Demonicdead0/Demonicdead0/README.md

 - 👯 I’m collaborate with **ACM chapter Cusco**

-- 👨‍💻 All of my projects are available at [https://github.com/Demonicdead0?tab=repositories](https://github.com/Demonicdead0?tab=repositories)
+- 👨‍💻 All of my projects are available at [github repositories](https://github.com/user0286-j?tab=repositories)

 - 💬 Ask me about **competitive programming, algorithms and IA**